North West Anglesey Holiday Cottages

 THE OLD DAIRY

 Journey along the western shores to visit Church Bay, where the pebbled beach, named after the nearby Llanrhuddlad Church stretches for miles.
 Right by the Church Bay beach is the Lobster Pot, a wonderful seafood restaurant known for years and visited by generations new and old.
-A lovely little Wavecrest cafe serves the best fish pie and cream scones.
+The lovely little Wavecrest cafe serves the best fish pie and cream scones.
 Porth Trwyn (known as Borthwen Beach locally) is a quiet haven with sand at low tide and rock pools.

 Fydlyn beach sits sheltered by the rocky islets of Ynys y Fydlyn.
 This beach is quite hard to find but a good walk on the Anglesey Coastal Path will reward you with views to sea and the Skerries lighthouse.
 A walk around the coastal offers rich wildlife and a pioneering aviator!
 This Area of Outstanding Natural Beauty is part owned by the National Trust it is simply stunning and a must for all to visit.
 Keep a watch out for grey seals on Craig yr Iwrch, and porpoises and dolphins too.
 Cemlyn Nature Reserve is a wild retreat for walkers and bird watchers.
 Finish your tour of this coastline at Cemaes Bay, the most northerly village in Wales with a great little seaside village feel and plenty of cafes and little places to find treats.